A group of 10 colleagues based in Birmingham are hitting the streets this summer to raise money for cancer care charity, Dimbleby Cancer Care.

-The group from Soak & Sleep, an online luxury bed and bath shop, will be joining broadcaster Jonathan Dimbleby on Friday 5 June to take part in Dimbleby Cancer Care’s 50/50/50 event – a 50km walk through London during the night that aims to raise £50,000.
+The group from the McMinn Centre, a leading hip and knee resurfacing and replacement centre, will be joining broadcaster Jonathan Dimbleby and a host of walkers on Friday 5 June to take part in Dimbleby Cancer Care’s 50/50/50 event – a 50km walk through London during the night that aims to raise £50,000.

 Dimbleby Cancer Care was set up in 1966 in memory of broadcaster Richard Dimbleby and is based at Guy’s and St Thomas’ hospitals in London.
 It gives practical and psychological support to people living with cancer and to their families and carers.